FreeBSD is Fun

 Ready to rumble

-Edit /etc/ssh/sshd_config and uncomment and edit the following line:
+Edit /etc/ssh/sshd_config and find this line:

 PermitRootLogin yes